 01 – Average per diems are normally $500-$700 versus $150-$300 on mass market cruise ships.

-03 – The food and entertainment is aimed at a much more sophisticated audience.
-It is assumed that guests aboard these ships are well traveled and that they appreciate refined service.
-Instead of another “Salute to the 70’s” you are more likely to have a stimulating series of on-board lectures.
+03 – The food and entertainment are aimed at a much more sophisticated audience.
+It is assumed that guests aboard these ships are well-traveled and that they appreciate refined service.
+Instead of another “Salute to the 70’s” you are more likely to have a stimulating series of onboard lectures.

 04 – Luxury lines tend to offer far more time in port because they are less concerned about the additional profits to be made when a ship is out at sea and the shops, casinos, and spas are generating additional income.
 Given their time in port and the fact that they are smaller, under 1,000 guests, luxury lines are able to design significantly better itineraries worldwide than their distant bloated cousins at sea.
 The fact is that there are hundreds of lovely, smaller cruise ports around the world that have regulations forbidding mass market ships from entering their waters.
 Ports along the Amalfi Coast are just one example.

 05 – Although brochures really can’t address it, the fact is that income demographics vary greatly between mass market and luxury cruise lines.
-Although the terminology is never used and is politically incorrect, the household name mega-ship lines rely on a blue collar demographic while the luxury lines sail with a primarily white collar, well educated $100,000 + income guest profile.
+Although the terminology is never used and is politically incorrect, the household name mega-ship lines rely on a largely blue-collar demographic while the luxury lines sail with a well-educated $100,000 + income guest profile.
 That is why food, entertainment, service, cabin amenities are quite different among lines.

-06 – Because they have the ability to cut their pricing further without the need to be overly concerned with on-board spending, luxury cruise lines often have significantly higher discount percentages than the mega-ships.
-But many of these discounts are phony and not at all reflective of true pricing.
+06 – Because they have the ability to cut their pricing further without the need to be overly concerned with onboard spending, luxury cruise lines often have significantly higher discount percentages than the mega-ships.

-07 – On some luxury lines, such as Regent Seven Seas, the worst cabin on their Voyager or Mariner is 300 sq. ft. with a private balcony and a stocked refrigerator.
-On a mass market line, you would have to pay extremely high supplements to be located in that level of cabin.
+07 – On a luxury line such as Regent Seven Seas, the worst cabin on their Voyager or Mariner is 300 sq. ft. with a private balcony and a stocked refrigerator.
+On a mass market line, you would have to pay extremely high supplements to be located in that level of stateroom.
 And you would still be paying dearly for amenities the top lines include.

 08 – Because they realize they appeal to sophisticated travelers, luxury lines are far less likely to operate cruises during periods of marginal seasonal weather.
 They operate worldwide and they want to keep you on as a loyal guest.
 The mass market lines know that you will eventually leave them for something better.